THE GREAT WAR VETERANS ASSOCIATION (GWAC)

 The Legion Hall on Pitt River Road

-The first Royal Candian Legion building at Shaugnessy and Kingsway.
+The first Royal Canadian Legion building at Shaugnessy and Kingsway.

 In 2005 the building was demolished to make room for a four story, fifty-four unit Seniors Residence and Legion premises, which opened in 2008.

-The current Royal Candian Legion building at Shaugnessy and Kingsway.
+The current Royal Canadian Legion building at Shaugnessy and Kingsway.

 THE LADIES AUXILLIARY

-The Ladies Auxilliary did not receive their Charter until 1938 and have been an important part of Branch #133 since.
+The Ladies Auxilliary did not receive their Charter until 1938 and was an important part of Branch #133 until their dissolution.
 The first President of the Ladies Auxiliary was Mrs. Thomas Routley.
 The Routleys were another pioneer family – William Routley built the MINNEKHADA HOTEL (later renamed to the WILD DUCK INN) and operated it for many years.
 Mrs. Thomas Routley was also President of the Port Coquitlam’s Women’s Institute and was responsible for organizing the first Community MAY DAY in 1923.
 A grateful community has named Routley Avenue and Routley Park on Western Drive for the family.